 - a.
-The team's coach cannot be involved with any aspect of hosting the regional round, which includes but is not limited to, not having access to the bench brief during the team's preparation for the oral arguments (or after, if the team advances). - b.
-Practice round judges cannot judge the team during the regional rounds. - c.
-During the regional rounds, the coordinators will ensure that all judges do not know the affiliation of the host school's team.
+The team's coach cannot be involved with any aspect of hosting the Regional Round, which includes but is not limited to, not having access to the bench brief during the team's preparation for the oral arguments (or after, if the team advances). - b.
+Practice round judges cannot judge the team during the Regional Rounds. - c.
+During the Regional Rounds, the coordinators will ensure that all judges do not know the affiliation of the host school's team.
 And all conflicts of interest must be resolved before the round begins. - d.
 Individual team members should be counseled to not reach out to the legal community for assistance with their oral arguments, unless first cleared by the team's coach and the regional coordinator.

-3. International Memorial-Based Qualifying Round for Teams from Regions without a Regional Round a.
-If a team is from a region without a regional or other qualifying round, the team may qualify for the International Finals through the memorial-only qualifying round.
+3. International Memorial-Based Qualifying Round for Teams from Regions Without a Regional Round a.
+If a team is from a region without a regional or other qualifying

-- b.
-Teams must register for the memorial-only qualify round by October 10, 2014, and must submit to the Competition Committee their memorials in accordance with these rules by November 21, 2014. - c.
-In light of the Competition's history and its interest in encouraging greater participation, the Competition Committee will extend invitations to teams with the top-ranked memorials from Africa; Oceania/Australia; and Western Europe (except for Ireland), provided that the memorials are of sufficient quality to warrant an invitation.
-Depending on the number of teams participating, additional invitations to the International Finals may be issued. - d.
-Questions about a team's eligibility to participate in the memorialonly qualify round should be directed to the Competition Committee.
+- round, the team may qualify for the International Finals through the memorial-only qualifying round. - b.
+Teams must register for the memorial-only qualify round by October 23, 2015, and must submit to the Competition Committee their memorials in accordance with these rules by November 20, 2015. - c.
+In light of the Competition's history and its interest in encouraging greater participation, the Competition Committee will extend invitations to teams with the top-ranked memorials if they are of sufficient quality to warrant an invitation. - d.
+Questions about a team's eligibility to participate in the memorialonly qualify round should be directed to the Competition Committee (see section A(5) above).